isabella232/AWS-App-Mesh-Workshop/3-Configuring-Existing-Microservices.md

 aws appmesh describe-mesh --mesh-name dj-app
 ```

-All physical Kubernetes services that interact with each other in App Mesh must first be defined as virtual node objects.
+All services (physical or virtual) that will interact in any way with each other in App Mesh must first be defined as Virtual Node objects.
+Abstracting out services as Virtual Nodes helps App Mesh build rulesets around inter-service communication.
+In addition, as we define Virtual Service objects, Virtual Nodes are referenced as the ingress and target endpoints for those Virtual Services.
+Because of this, it makes sense to define the Virtual Nodes first.

 ```
 kubectl create -nprod -f 4_create_initial_mesh_components/nodes_representing_physical_services.yaml